pbrnx/signature-orchestrator-api/readme.md

 ## 🧱 Architecture

 - **Frontend (HTML + JS)**
   Embedded page within OTCS via WebReport, used as the execution trigger.
+(A webreport is virtually an HTML page ran inside the main application, with the difference that is supports internal tags and placeholders that are replaced with actual data.
+If you try and check the HTML, be aware that you'll find these odd non-html stuff.)

 - **Backend (Node.js + Express)**
   Server responsible for: